tkuhn/nanopub-validator/README.md

-Inofficial Validator for Nanopublications
+Unofficial Validator for Nanopublications
 =========================================

-This is an inofficial validator interface for nanopublications.
+This is an unofficial validator interface for nanopublications.

 http://nanopub.inn.ac